 Temperament, reaction to new things, and many other traits are inherited from parents.
 We also pick behavioral characteristics from the people in our surroundings, including negative emotions towards a particular thing.
 Thus, if your parent/s have a fear of peanut butter, then you might have the same phobia as well.

 As per the Center for Disease Control (CDC), peanuts are among the top 8 foods that can cause severe allergic reactions.
 This can translate into a fear of peanut butter for many people as a result of being allergic to peanuts.

-Arachibutyrophobia is inspired by the Greek word “Arachi“, which means groundnut, and “butyr“, which means butter.
-Together, they make Arachibutyrophobia.
+Arachibutyrophobia is inspired by the Greek word Arachis, which means “peanut”, and butyrum, which means “butter”.
+Combining the two primary words makes Arachibutyrophobia.
 This isn’t precisely fear of peanut butter itself, but it is the fear of peanut butter stuck to the roof of the mouth.

 Generally, this phobia is an extension of the fear of choking (Pseudodysphagia) or the nervousness of sticky textures.
 It is a sporadic form of phobia with varying degrees of severity.

 Some people can eat a small portion of peanut butter, while others can’t consume even a small quantity.
 In some cases, a person with arachibutyrophobia also starts avoiding peanut-based sauces or anything to do with peanuts.

 How to Pronounce the Fear of Peanut Butter Sticking to the Roof of Your Mouth